Devansh1974/MCP_AI_Server_Agent/readme.md

 A lightweight, Gemini-powered chatbot integrated with [Model Context Protocol (MCP)](https://modelcontext.org/) that allows you to call custom tools like tweeting on **X (formerly Twitter)** via command-line interaction.

 This project showcases how AI + Tools can work together using Google Gemini + MCP SDK.
-Plug in your API keys, run the client, and start chatting or posting tweets directly through your terminal.
+Plug in your API keys, run the client, and start chatting, posting tweets, or getting motivational quotes directly through your terminal.

 ---